Maillon, a full history

 View image

 Similar to a carabiner, but the gate is not hinged.
 Instead, it is screw threaded so you screw it slowly across the gap.
 Much stronger.
 Much smaller.
 Much lighter weight.
 Much slower and more annoying to use.
 Generally used for rigging.
 Often used for a D-ring.
 Some are delta/triangular, to allow three directional attachments, or to allow flat straps like slings to lie along one of the edges.
 Some twist 90° along the length of the maillon, in order to rotate the equipment they are attached to, which can also be used to push a rope further from the rock, to avoid rope rubs created by some types of hangers.
 The ratings of maillons vary widely depending on whether they are made of aluminium or steel, and how big they are.
-If they are going to be used for life critical purposes, such as for rigging, they should be PPE rated (European standard EN 12275), with a minimum breaking strength at or above 2.5 tonnes (actually given as a breaking strain of 25 kN), but especially strong versions may be rated as high as 22.5 tonnes, just in case you ever needed to play tug-of-war with a Chinook helicopter.
+If they are going to be used for life critical purposes, such as for rigging, they should be PPE rated (European standard EN 12275), with a minimum breaking strength (MBS) at or above 2.5 tonnes (actually given as a breaking strain of 25 kN), but especially strong versions may be rated as high as 22.5 tonnes, just in case you ever needed to play tug-of-war with a Chinook helicopter.

 History